kvongruenigen/hcnv.github.io/docs/resources/ontology-contributions.md

   - the term existed but was re-assigned as child of EFO:0010939
 * oligonucleotide DNA microarray ([EFO:0010939](http://www.ebi.ac.uk/efo/EFO_0010939))

-There is also now (2022) a [proposal](https://github.com/EBISPOT/efo/issues/1404) for adding a subtree to EFO and/or SO for the representation of relative CNV values (see also below).

 ### Relative copy number changes

 For many practical purposes CNVs should be represented as one from a limited set of conceptual, relative copy number classes.
-Here - together with members of the [GA4GH VRS team](https://github.com/ga4gh/vrs/issues/277) - have developed a hierarchical mini classification which can be referred to using the Experimental Factor Ontology terms:
+Here - together with members of the [GA4GH VRS team](https://github.com/ga4gh/vrs/issues/277) - have developed a hierarchical mini classification which can be referred to using the Experimental Factor Ontology terms (see also 2022 [proposal](https://github.com/EBISPOT/efo/issues/1404) for adding a subtree to EFO and/or SO for the representation of relative CNV values).

 * [`copy number assessment`](https://www.ebi.ac.uk/ols4/ontologies/efo/classes/http%253A%252F%252Fwww.ebi.ac.uk%252Fefo%252FEFO_0030063) subtree at EFO in OLS
 * documentation of the [term use in different standards](/resources/CNV-annotation-standards/)